Receiver-Device-Independent Quantum Key Distribution: Abstract

 \section{Abstract}

-We investigate a class of partially device-independent quantum key distribution protocols based on a prepare-and-measure setup which simplifies their implementation.
+We present protocols for quantum key distribution in a prepare-and-measure setup with an asymmetric level of trust.
+While the device of the sender (Alice) is partially characterized, the receiver's (Bob's) device is treated as a black-box.
 The security of the protocols is based on the assumption that Alice's prepared states have limited overlaps, but no explicit bound on the Hilbert space dimension is required.
-The protocols are therefore immune to attacks on Bob's device, such as blinding attacks.
+The protocols are immune to attacks on the receiver's device, such as blinding attacks.
 The users can establish a secret key while continuously monitoring the correct functioning of their devices through observed statistics.
 We report a proof-of-principle demonstration, involving mostly off-the-shelf equipment, as well as a high-efficiency superconducting nanowire detector.
-A positive key rate is demonstrated over a $4.8\,$km low-loss optical fiber with finite-key analysis.
+The possibility to establish a secret key is demonstrated over a $4.8\,$km low-loss optical fiber with a finite-size analysis.
 The prospects of implementing these protocols over longer distances is discussed.